The lurid history of Bruce Anderson and

 Bruce Anderson’s connection to his rich nephew means anyone who contemplates a lawsuit against the AVA can expect that Anderson will have unlimited resources for legal defense and appeals.
 Yet at the same time Anderson can trust his relatives to hide all his own assets from possible seizure following a libel judgment.

-Despite the obstacles, two angry victims went ahead and sued Anderson anyway.
-Anna Taylor of Navarro represented herself in a small claims court actions in 1995 after Anderson wrote that she had defrauded a public housing assistance program.
+Despite the obstacles, two angry targets went ahead and sued Anderson anyway.
+Anna Taylor of Navarro represented herself in a small claims court actions in 1995 after Anderson claimed she had defrauded a public housing assistance program.
 She won the maximum small claims court judgment of $5,000, but was unable to collect any money due to a legal technicality—she had failed to make a written demand for correction within 20 days.
 (Ukiah Daily Journal, 8/2/95, Santa Rosa Press Democrat, 12/19/95)

 Anderson was sued again for libel in 1999 by former Anderson Valley public radio station manager Phil Tymon after Anderson printed a long series of lies about him.
 The AVA claimed Tymon disrupted his own station while drunk; was forced to resign as a result; organized a group to move the station to another town; and got his job in the first place only because his mother owned the building (all untrue).
 Thrown in were the usual gratuitous insults—calling Tymon a “bubble butt,” “chubby,” “whiny,” and so on.
 For the AVA, this was actually only mild treatment.
 But Tymon had a law degree and taught a class in media law.
 So he sued Anderson for $3.75 million.